-Consulting with RCORCO recognizes that changes occur over time and that some facilities may become obsolete or the land may be needed for another use.
+RCO recognizes that changes occur over time and that some facilities may become obsolete or the land may be needed for another use.
 RCO’s response to a compliance issue is determined by the laws, administrative rules, project agreements, and the policies that were in effect at the time the project was completed.

 Some changes in or to elements may be allowed depending on how they impact the funded project.